tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is EMPTY, or all of dwc:year, dwc:month, dwc:day, dwc:startDayOfYear and dwc:endDayOfYear are EMPTY; COMPLIANT if all of the following conditions are met (1) dwc:year is EMPTY or dwc:eventDate has a precision of one year or finer and and is within a single year and the provided value of dwc:year matches the year expressed in dwc:eventDate, and (2) dwc:month is EMPTY or dwc:eventDate has a precision of one month or finer and is within a single month and the provided value in dwc:month matches the month represented by dwc:eventDate, and (3) dwc:day is EMPTY or dwc:eventDate has a precision of a day or less and is within a single day and the provided value in dwc:day matches the day represented by dwc:eventDate, and (4) dwc:startDayOfYear is empty or dwc:eventDate has a precision of one day or finer and the provided value in dwc:startDayOfYear matches the start day of the year of the range represented by dwc:eventDate, and (5) dwc:endDayOfYear is empty or dwc:eventDate has a precision of one day or finer and the provided value in dwc:endDayOfYear matches the end day of the year of the range represented by dwc:eventDate; otherwise NOT_COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty, or all of dwc:year, dwc:month, dwc:day, dwc:startDayOfYear and dwc:endDayOfYear are bdq:Empty; COMPLIANT if all of the following conditions are met (1) dwc:year is bdq:Empty or dwc:eventDate has a precision of one year or finer and and is within a single year and the provided value of dwc:year matches the year expressed in dwc:eventDate, and (2) dwc:month is bdq:Empty or dwc:eventDate has a precision of one month or finer and is within a single month and the provided value in dwc:month matches the month represented by dwc:eventDate, and (3) dwc:day is bdq:Empty or dwc:eventDate has a precision of a day or less and is within a single day and the provided value in dwc:day matches the day represented by dwc:eventDate, and (4) dwc:startDayOfYear is empty or dwc:eventDate has a precision of one day or finer and the provided value in dwc:startDayOfYear matches the start day of the year of the range represented by dwc:eventDate, and (5) dwc:endDayOfYear is empty or dwc:eventDate has a precision of one day or finer and the provided value in dwc:endDayOfYear matches the end day of the year of the range represented by dwc:eventDate; otherwise NOT_COMPLIANT.

 ### Information Elements